top of page

 12.6 RESIGNATION AND REMOVAL OF MEMBERS: A member of the Executive Committee who actively and openly supports a non-Democratic candidate for partisan elective office when a Democrat is running for the same office is subject to removal by a two-thirds vote of the Central Committee.

-13.2 AMENDMENT OF PROPOSED BUDGET: Members of the Central Committee may offer amendments to the proposed budget.
-Such amendments would require approval of a majority of members present at the meeting.
+13.2 AMENDMENT OF PROPOSED BUDGET: During the meeting to consider the budget, members of the Central Committee may offer amendments to the proposed budget.
+All amendment proposals are subject to majority approval of those PCPs present at the meeting.

 14.0 DOUGLAS COUNTY PLATFORM CONVENTION AND STATE DEMOCRATIC PLATFORM CONVENTION

 14.1 Douglas County Platform Convention.
-A Douglas County Platform Convention may be called on even numbered years prior to the State Convention.
+A Douglas County Platform Convention may be called prior to the State Convention or at any time the Central Committee votes by majority vote to hold a Convention.
 The purpose of this convention shall be to adopt a platform and to nominate delegates to the State Convention.
 All Democrats registered to vote in Douglas County shall be eligible to participate in accordance with the rules of the convention.

 14.2 Election of Delegates and Alternates to State Platform Convention.